pytorch/torchchat/README.md

 GGUF is a nascent industry standard format and presently torchat can read  the F16, F32, Q4_0, and Q6_K formats natively and convert them into native torch-chat models by using the load-gguf option:

 ```
---load_gguf <gguf_filename> # all other options as described elsewhere, works for generate and export, for all backends, but cannot be used with --quantize
+--gguf-path <gguf_filename> # all other options as described elsewhere, works for generate and export, for all backends, but cannot be used with --quantize
 ```

 Ypu may then apply the standard quantization options, e.g., to add embedding table quantization as described under quantization.
 (You cannot directly requantize already quantized formats.
 However, you may dequantize them using GGUF tools, and then laod the model into torchat to quantize wqith torchat's quantization workflow.)